Rural Homes

 Tanking and basement waterproofing costs £3,000-30,000+ with longevity of 10-25 years.
 It is acceptable with caveats for appropriate situations.

 Improved ventilation and drainage costs £500-3,000 with ongoing maintenance requirements.
-This represents the excellent and preferred approach for most situations.
+This is the preferred approach for most situations.

 Hidden Costs